scopetech/Blackjack-Public/Simple Progress Monitoring Board.md

-## Simple Progress Monitoring Board.md
+## Simple Progress Monitoring Board

 Trello Board consist of lists and cards.
 Cards can be marked with label and placed into list.